The Complete Breakdown: What Does It Cost to Relocate Your Office?

 • Insurance

-• Common Area Maintenance (CAM) expenses
+• Common Area Maintenance (CAM) costs

 Equipment Maintenance